froland/semisecu/presentation/tableofcontents.md

 [Kerberos](http://web.mit.edu/kerberos/) is an example of tickets based SSO.

-- origin
+TODO origin.
-- How it works
+TODO How it works.

 ## Provider extensions